 Do you live next to a road with heavy traffic?
 Or in a residential area with a lot of wood stoves?
 Are you allergic to pollen?
 Dampness or mould?
-We are all born with different genes, and therefore, there are different kinds of filters for filtering different kinds of air particles that pass into your home through your Genvex ventilation system.
+Most of us have different, minor health issues, and therefore, there are different kinds of filters for filtering different kinds of air particles that pass into your home through your Genvex ventilation system.

 A Genvex system exchanges all air in your home every 2 hours, replaces the unhealthy indoor air with clean, fresh air, and filters out a large amount of unhealthy and allergenic particles.
 If you are thinking about getting a ventilation system, or you already have one, this will give you some idea of what the different filters actually do and the impact they have on your indoor climate and health, so that you choose the right product for your needs.

 There are cleaning filters to clean the air in both the intake and exhaust ducts of the ventilation system.

 The fresh air you breathe indoors is outdoor air that is cleansed of particles.
 When the used air is sucked out again, it should also be free of dust and other particles – this gives your system longer life and helps you get the most out of it.

 Our homes are full of particles, some of which can potentially make us ill.
 Some particles come from outdoors through open windows and unsealed cracks in the house, such as pollen, mould, smoke from wood stoves, exhaust emissions and asphalt particles.
 Other particles might be created by you, such as particles from cooking, candles and electronic devices.